 Yes.
-The right to home educate is outlined in the Education Act 1998 and overseen by the Ministry of Education.
+The right to home educate is outlined in the Education and Training Act 2020 (exemptions are granted under Section 38) and overseen by the Ministry of Education.

 Begin by thinking about what you would like your child to learn and how you would like life to ‘look’ for your family.
 What’s important to you?
 What’s important to your child?
 It’s a good idea to talk to other home educators, in person or online.
 Remember that you don’t have to have all the answers before you start.
 Pretty much every home educator finds that their approach, philosophy, understanding and motivations change and grow as they continue on their home education journey.
 The first year is usually the hardest so it is important to have support.
 The exemption application is a thorough process and working through the requirements can be helpful in figuring out your approach and philosophy.
 More about getting started can be found here.